- General Election & Voter Registration Information

-You can view Candidate Controlled Committee, Primarily Formed Committee, and General Purpose Committee financial disclosure documents here.
 Past election campaign statements are available for inspection and copy in the office of the City Clerk during normal business hours.

 The City of San Luis Obispo has enacted local election campaign regulations contained in Chapter 2.40 of the Municipal Code.
-Unless readopted, Chapter 2.40 will expire on June 30, 2018.
-At least nine months prior to the expiration of Chapter 2.40, the City Council will appoint a committee of at least five citizens to study the efficacy of the regulations.

 The City and State have established certain rules regarding the placement of posters, leaflets, banners, and other information that fall into the category of political signs.
 These rules are designed to keep the City clean and safe.
 Failure to comply may result in confiscation of signs, levying of fines (Municipal Code 1.24), citations for an infraction or misdemeanor prosecution.

 - Up to three temporary signs are allowed in conformance with the following requirements:

 • Regardless of the total number of signs posted at any time, temporary signs shall not exceed 120 days per sign in total duration per calendar year;

 • Individual signs shall not exceed five square feet;

 • Temporary signs may only be placed in the yard area.

 - You may not put political signs on public property; this includes public buildings and property, public easements, public rights-of-way, parkways, parks, public open space, utility poles, street signs and trees.

 - You must have the owner's permission to display signs on private property.